marilag/talks/azurethursday/myscript.md

 - What's the difference between the services?
 - How about event hub?
 - What's the pricing model?
+- Disaster recovery

 **Serverless Sanctuary** 40

-- Poison queues
+- Self-service digital product creation
+  - create product teams and ad groups
-- Dead-lettering
+  - create resource groups
-- Distributed tracing
+  - assign teams to resource groups
+  - notify when product has been created to setup other business functions

 **Design Pitfalls** 41

-- Not defining system boundaries leading too queue mania
+-  Queue of queues
+  - limit system boundaries to a level that a normal human being can track
-- Not cataloging api's and event sources
+  - catalog api's and event sources

-**The Well Architected Framework**
-Operation
+- Tracing
+  - Distributed tracing in app insight
+  - You can also write your own logs

 **Devteam Toolbox** 42